spoonapps/docs/testing/js_unit_testing/getting_started_mochify.md

 - "hostname": "localhost"
 - "port": "4444"

-Then, start the Spoonium hub and, from your project's root directory, run:
+Then, start the Spoon hub and, from your project's root directory, run:

 	mochify --wd

 #### New to Mochify?

-If you are new to Mochify and have never used it before, follow the instructions, below, to install Mocha and Mochify and configure them for use on Spoonium.
+If you are new to Mochify and have never used it before, follow the instructions, below, to install Mocha and Mochify and configure them for use on Spoon.

 #### Installing Mocha and Mochify